 - 2 garlic cloves, minced

-- 900 grams/2lbs Butternut Squash, peeled and coarsely chopped
+- 2 pounds Butternut Squash, peeled and coarsely chopped

 - 25 Conchiglione pasta shells

-- For the Vegetable Bean Filling: Heat 2 tablespoons olive oil in a large frying pan and gently fry the red onion for a couple of minutes before adding the 2 minced garlic cloves.
+- Heat 2 tablespoons olive oil in a large frying pan and gently fry the red onion for a couple of minutes before adding the 2 minced garlic cloves.
 Cook for another minute to soften the garlic.

-- Add the red pepper and cook for 2-3 minutes to soften, then add the courgette/zucchini, tomatoes and tomato puree.
+- Add the red pepper and cook for 2-3 minutes to soften, then add the zucchini, tomatoes and tomato puree.

 - Cook for 5 minutes, allowing to simmer, covered for around 20 minutes.
 Check occasionally and stir, making sure the mixture does not catch or burn.
 The mixture should be a little wetter than usual as the Conchiglione pasta shells will absorb liquid as it bakes.
 Add a little water if needed.
 Season to taste.